Structural Results for 4 x n Chomp: Unique Extension, Bimodal Asymptotic Structure, and Period-112 Geometry: Computational Setup

-A retrograde solver was implemented in C++ around three design decisions: \begin{enumerate} \item \textbf{Bitpacked states}: Each tuple $(a,b,c,d)$ is encoded as a single \texttt{uint64\_t} with four 16-bit fields, enabling fast hashing and minimal memory footprint. \item \textbf{Sparse storage}: Only P-positions (a small fraction of all states) are stored in a hash set.
-N-positions are not stored; the solver short-circuits as soon as any move to a P-position is found. \item \textbf{Bottom-up evaluation}: States are evaluated in increasing order of total cell count, ensuring all successors are resolved before each state is evaluated. \end{enumerate}
+The original solver used a retrograde approach.
+Each tuple $(a,b,c,d)$ was encoded as a single \texttt{uint64\_t} with four 16-bit fields.
+P-positions were stored in a hash set.
+The solver evaluated states in bottom-up order, short-circuiting as soon as any move to a known P-position was found.
+This gave O$(n^5)$ time complexity and required approximately 70 minutes for $n \leq 500$ on an Apple M4 with 24 GB RAM.

-All P-positions for $n \leq 500$ were tabulated in approximately 70 minutes on an Apple M4 processor with 24~GB RAM, using at most 45~MB of memory.
-Extending to $n = 1000$ would require roughly $2^4 \times$ more states (scaling as $O(n^4)$) and is feasible with additional compute time; the $n \leq 500$ range was chosen to balance coverage against verification cost.